fpjspro/fingerprintjs.com/content/blog/how-web-audio-api-is-used-for-browser-fingerprinting.md

 <tt>DynamicsCompressorNode</tt> has many interesting properties that we’ll use.
 These properties will help create more variability between browsers.

 <tt>Threshold</tt> - value in decibels above which the compressor will start taking effect.

-Knee - value in decibels representing the range above the threshold where the curve smoothly transitions to the compressed portion.
+<tt>Knee</tt> - value in decibels representing the range above the threshold where the curve smoothly transitions to the compressed portion.

 <tt>Ratio</tt> - amount of input change, in dB, needed for a 1 dB change in the output.
 Reduction - float representing the amount of gain reduction currently applied by the compressor to the signal.